tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/italy.rst

        Italy (i.e., **vendor bill tax integration**);
      - Non-EU: the *buyer* sends an invoice to *themselves* (i.e., **self-billing**).

-     Odoo exports a move as a `TD19` if the following conditions are met:
+     CoquiAPPs exports a move as a `TD19` if the following conditions are met:

      - Is a vendor bill;
      - At least one tax on the invoice lines targets the tax grid :ref:`VJ3 <italy/grids>`;